openedx/docs.openedx.org/source/documentors/references/doc_style_guide.rst

 Example:

 .. tip::
     Tips allow you to provide useful information for procedures.
-Tips can be entered in RST, so check this section of the RST guide: https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html
+Tips can be entered in RST, so check this section of the `RST guide <https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html>`_

 Important
 ---------